YutingZhan/Mo-PAE/README.md

 ```
 python3 mopae.py
 ```
-This will take time, for your convenience, please change the "Epoch" to 1 and see if it works properly before any other exploration.
+This will take time, for your convenience, please change the "EPOCHS = 1000" to "EPOCHS = 1" and see if it works properly before any other exploration.

 (Tips: we run the code on the GPU node, it might be easier if you could test it on simialr setting)